MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-3-upgrade.md

 ### A new performance baseline

-This new version of Apache Spark brings stellar performance benefits over big data processing workloads.Using the reference __TCP-DS 10TB workload__ in our tests we were able to reduce runtime from 4.19 hours to 2.96 hours, a __29.36% improvement__ achieved by just by switching engines on the same hardware and Spark configuration profile on SQL Server Big Data Clusters, no additional application optimizations.
-The improvement mean of individual query performance is 36%.
+This new version of Apache Spark brings stellar performance benefits over big data processing workloads.
+Using the reference __TCP-DS 10TB workload__ in our tests we were able to reduce runtime from 4.19 hours to 2.96 hours, a __29.36% improvement__ achieved just by switching engines using the same hardware and configuration profile on SQL Server Big Data Clusters, no additional application optimizations.
+The improvement mean of individual query runtime is 36%.

 ![Submit menu by clicking dashboard](./media/spark-3-upgrade/spark-2-vs-3-tcpds-10tb.png)